ChocZeChoc/Recipe/pages/Recipe.md

 			- [[Optional]]
 		- [[Instruction]]
 			- Preheat the oven to 175$\degree$C. Cover/Spray the baking sheet with cooking oil or butter.
-			- Whisk all-purpose flour, salt, baking soda, and cocoa together in a bowl
+			- Whisk all-purpose flour, salt, baking soda, and cocoa together in a bowl, sift the mixture.
+			- Mix butter, both sugars, and vanilla in another bowl,
 - [[Sauces/Paste/rub]]
 	- [[Wing-zabb/Larb powder]]
 		- [[Ingredient]]